Winegrowers Supplies - Vine Varieties - information

 For the most detailed information available on individual vine varieties, click here then scroll down to the list of varieties at the end, and click on the underlined variety name.

-Note: Piwi (pilzwiderstandsfähige) is a new term to define vine varieties that have been described
+Note: Piwi (Pilzwiderstandsfähige) is a German term to define vine varieties that have been described

 previously as hybrids, direct producers, interspecific, disease-resistant, disease-tolerant.

-Piwi cultivars have originated from cross-breeding (without the aid of gene implants) between European cultivars (Vitis vinifera) and disease resistant American species; some new crossings are very complex and may contain Vitis amurensis (from Russia) or species from Asia.
+Piwi cultivars have originated from cross-breeding (without the aid of gene implants) between European cultivars (Vitis vinifera) and disease resistant American Vitis species; although some newer crossings are more complex and a few contain Vitis amurensis genes from Russia / Asia.

 Thoughts on choosing vine varieties